Links on Android Authority may earn us a commission. Learn more.

-HIS is, as the name suggests, a combination of both OIS and EIS.
+Hybrid Image Stabilization is, as the name suggests, a combination of both OIS and EIS.
 It’s an excellent all-around solution.
-OIS provides the essential hardware stabilization, and then EIS is used to smooth out the video footage further.
+OIS provides the essential hardware stabilization, and then EIS smooths out the video footage further.
 Due to the benefit of having OIS, the EIS crop factor doesn’t have to be as extreme.
 The buffer around the edges of the image can be smaller, resulting in a subtler crop and less of an impact on the final frame.

 For images, there’s not really any benefit to a hybrid system.
 The OIS part will ensure shake-free shooting in all the desired scenarios.
-However, EIS adds stability to HDR and multiple exposure night shots.
+However, EIS adds stability to HDR, Night Mode, and multiple exposure night shots.

 If you’re wondering what the results look like, here’s an example from Google’s Pixel 2, which was the Android giant’s first phone to use an OIS and EIS hybrid system.

 What if Hybrid isn’t enough?
 Try a gimbal!